 # The Roman Baths – is the most famous place to visit in Bath

 Unfortunately, the water in the Roman Baths can’t be consumed or even touched, because of the bacteria developing in the water.
-However, before the exiting the museum you have a chance to try clean and safe hot spring water from the fountain.
+However, before exiting the museum you have a chance to try clean and safe hot spring water from the fountain.
 It contains 43 minerals and with its metallic smell, it has quite an acquired taste.
-The spa water has been used for curative treatments for centuries.
-It originally included bathing in the hot waters and in the late 17th-century drinking of the spa water was recognised to treat certain health conditions.
+Spa water has been used for curative treatments for centuries.
+It originally included bathing in the hot waters and in the late 17th century drinking the spa water was recognized to treat certain health conditions.
 Want to be healthier?
 Gulp some spa water!

 Get to the Baths early to avoid the queue, or book a Roman Baths and City Walking Tour (entry ticket included) to learn more about Bath’s history.

 Roman Baths opening times: Vary with the season, check the Roman Baths website.

 # The Bath Abbey and the Tower tour

 The Bath Abbey is a popular Bath’s attraction.
 Made from the honey-coloured Bath stone, in the typical Georgian way, it towers over the square, just next to the Roman Baths.
 While admiring the structure from the outside is worth it, I recommend going inside.
 The entrance is free and from there you can see the large stained-glass windows and the beautiful ceiling.
 However, the best part of visiting the Abbey is taking the Bath Abbey Tower tour.